+Wait the detail backgroud data from song yang.

 Test scenario

 Test target analyze

 We have known the structure and transactions for PS system.
 For testing, if the test result is not meets the requirements and targets, we should tune up the software or change the target index for testing work.
 Any change should be reviewed and discussed with the project team.